 In a serious fall case, we ask the tough questions to get to the answers on who is responsible and why this really happened.

-South Carolina nursing home neglect attorney Michael Jeffcoat has been a powerful champion of the rights of elder abuse and nursing home neglect victims for years.
+The South Carolina nursing home abuse attorneys at The Jeffcoat Firm have been a powerful champion of the rights of elder abuse and nursing home neglect victims for years.
 As the US population gets older, Mr. Jeffcoat sees more elderly who are injured.
 In 1970, 9.8% of the US population was over 65 years of age.
 By 2050, 65s and over will make up 20% of the population or approximately 83 million people.
 Research has shown that 40% of all elderly will spend time in a nursing home before they die, so the number of nursing home patients is projected to rise significantly over time.
 The question is, who will protect them?

 According to a 2001 House of Representatives report: